woz-u/DS-Student-Resources/DS107-Big-Data/To_LMS/courses/DSO107 - Introduction to Big Data.md

 ```

 # Description
-The Introduction to Big Data course introduces students to Big Data on a conceptual level and gives students exposure and practice with several skills and tools currently in use.
+The Big Data course introduces students to Big Data on a conceptual level and gives students exposure and practice with several skills and tools currently in use.
 These skills are taught at a manageable level.
-Scale-up methods will be used to help students grasp the meaning and popularity of analyzing substantial amounts of data.
-Students will learn the foundational concepts of Big Data and will know how to move from Big Data basics to more business-specific needs and requirements.
+Scale-up methods will be used to help students grasp the meaning and popularity of analyzing substantial amounts of data using cloud capabilities.
+Students will learn the foundational cloud and analysis of Big Data and will know how to apply Big Data Analytics to more business-specific needs and requirements.

 # Objectives
 * Explain the background and evolution of Big Data
-* Learn the fundamentals of MapReduce
+* Learn the fundamentals of Cloud Computing on Amazon Web Services (AWS)
-* Hands on MapReduce experience
+* Hands on Cloud Computing with Amazon Web Services (AWS)
-* Learn how to scale up to large datasets using available tools
+* Learn how to scale up to large datasets using available Cloud Computer resources on Amazon Web Services (AWS)
+* Learn the fundamentals of Big Data Analytics on Amazon Web Services (AWS)
-* Learn how Hadoop and MapReduce utilize multiple computing clusters
+* Learn how to utilize multiple Amazon Web Services to conduct Big Data Analytics on large data sets and apply to business.